blue-button/bluebutton.js/community.md

 There are a number of ways you can contribute to the library.

-- Expand the document parsing functionality.
+- Provide feedback on the JSON model (which is still improving)
-- Write tests.
+- Expand the parsing or generation functionality (there's a lot more to the C-CDA spec than we cover)
-- Something else.
+- Add support for parsing CCRs (another legacy format)